 - the injured person was partially or fully at fault for the accident

 - the injury was not as severe as claimed

 - the injury was caused by something else

 - the accident did not occur

-Judgments in Philadelphia act as an automatic lien against all properties which the defendant owns.
-A lien requires the property owner to satisfy the judgment out of the proceeds of the sale.
+Judgments in Philadelphia act as an automatic lien against all properties which the defendant or the estate owns.
+If the judgment is not paid, the lien must be satisfied out of the proceeds of an eventual sale of the property.
 If the property owner does not sell the property, the plaintiff’s attorney can force a sale to satisfy the judgment.

-As a real estate attorney to property owners, I help resolve legal disputes.
+As a probate attorney to estate executors, I help defend family properties from uninsured injury claims.
 If you know an uninsured property owner dealing with a sidewalk injury claim, please forward our contact information: